3 Ways to Finance Your Home Renovation

 2. A Major Renovation Loan

 With local loan servicing and flexible underwriting using our own funds, our options can be a better financing option for larger projects.
 For this loan, our loan officers and appraisers take into consideration the value of your home after the major remodel is complete.
 The process of getting a renovation loan is very similar to getting a loan to build a new home, including the need for a contract, plans and specifications from a qualified contractor.
 For certain borrowers, a renovation loan from Great Midwest Bank may offer a minimal down payment requirement and a “one-time close” feature with permanent financing included.
 It also offers interest-only payments during construction followed by normal monthly payments upon completion of the project.

 [5 Ways to Save on Your Home Renovation Project]

 A Great Midwest Bank loan officer will help you find the loan that best fits your home renovation needs.
 A refinance of your mortgage prior to the home renovation process, using the existing equity in your home might provide enough funds to complete your project.

 Though it may sound complicated, our loan officers make major renovation financing as simple as possible.
 These three financing options can help make your home improvement dreams a reality.
-Get started by reviewing our Construction Loan Application Checklist here.
-Then contact your local Great Midwest Bank loan officer or stop in at one of our conveniently located branches when you’re ready to get your home renovation project underway!
+Contact your local Great Midwest Bank loan officer or stop in at one of our conveniently located branches when you’re ready to get your home renovation project underway!